-Frankie Rollins has published a collection of short fiction, The Sin Eater & Other Stories (Queen’s Ferry Press, 2013).
+Frankie Rollins has some new work coming out!
+The novella, Doctor Porchiat’s Dream, will come out in an anthology with Running Wild Press in Fall 2019.
+A chapbook, The Grief Manuscript, will be published with Finishing Line Press in 2020.
+Frankie previously published a collection of short fiction, The Sin Eater & Other Stories (Queen’s Ferry Press, 2013).
 Of this book, Publisher’s Weekly wrote, “Unsettling imagery and hauntingly beautiful language characterize these stories, as ephemeral and indefinable as dreams.”
 Frankie has published work in Feminist Wire, Fairy Tale Review, Sonora Review, Conjunctions, The New England Review, and Bellevue Literary Review, among others.

 “During this time, I dreamt that I was napping, and I woke in the dream to find a version of myself, three stories tall, outside my bedroom window.
 The Big Me was impatient.
 She insisted that I leave whatever I was doing and join her.
 She peered in the window with a massive blue eye.
 She blinked.
 She was wearing hiking clothes and it was raining lightly.
 In the dream, I rolled away from the window and closed my eyes to go back to sleep.
 When I awoke again, she was glaring at me with her clear blue eye, outraged now, squinting.

 ‘Come,’ she demanded.
 I shook my head, slightly, no.

 She shrugged, her lips flat with disgust.
 She turned and moved away, as if to leave me behind.

 I saw her body, all three stories of it, my head and my torso and my giant story-high legs, headed for the pine tree forest behind my ugly apartment building in North Carolina.
 She was my writing self, and she was going to leave me.
 The biggest part of me was leaving.